A Must-Read Guide to Getting a Fair Loan in 2022

 Once you have compared your loan options, one of the most crucial steps you must take before borrowing money is to ask yourself, ‘will this loan get me stuck into a continuous cycle of debt?’.
 We strongly recommend that you use a loan calculator to assess if you can afford the no guarantor loan.

-If you decide to cancel your loan within the first 14 days of taking it out, you are entitled to a full refund.
+You can always cancel your loan within the first 14 days of taking it out, although you’ll still need to pay any interest you’ve accrued.
 Click here to read more about the cooling off period.

 Has your application been declined?

 Many times loan applications can lead to a decline.
 This can be frustrating, especially if you need the money fast.
 Just because you have been declined with one loan company, does not mean you should refrain from applying for a loan with another lender.
 However, it may be useful thinking about why your application was declined.
 Here we have come up with some reasons we may decline a potential borrower.

 Why your application may have been declined and how to fix them

 - You are unemployed– If you are unemployed, there is no guarantee that you will have the money to repay the loan.
 This is a risk for the lender that they won’t get their money back.
 On top of this, it would also be irresponsible of a lender to lend money to a customer if they will have no way of paying back the loan.
 However, if you can prove that you are getting a substantial source of income from benefits etc. and that you can afford the loan, the some lenders will consider loans for unemployed people.

 - You have a bad credit history – Your credit history shows a lot about your financial habits.
 Potential lenders can see a lot from your credit history.
 For example, they can see if you tend to make repayments on time and they can see if you have maxed out your credit card limits.
 No lender wants to lend to someone who has a history defaulting on loans.
 You may want to consider repairing your credit score before applying for another loan